 The Applicant is proposing to install an HDD along the onshore export cable route to cross Reynolds Channel.
-This crossing will involve installation of the three land-to-land HDDs, one for each of the onshore export cables, for approximately 1,014 ft (309 m) across the waterbody.
-For the Reynolds Channel crossing, both workspaces are located on previously developed commercial/industrial lands adjacent to the waterbody.
-An additional 0.2-ac (0.1-ha) temporary work area adjacent to the onshore substation will be used for conduit staging an pullback during installation of the onshore export cables underneath Reynolds Channel via HDD.
-Conceptual drawings for the Reynolds Channel crossing are providing in Exhibit 5.
+This crossing will involve installation of the two land-to-land HDDs, one for each of the onshore export cables, for approximately 1,014 ft (309 m) across the waterbody.
+For the Reynolds Channel crossing, both workspaces are located on previously developed commercial/industrial lands adjacent to the waterbody; on the north side of the Reynolds Channel crossing, workspace will be located within the onshore substation site.
+Conceptual drawings for the Reynolds Channel crossing are provided in Exhibit 5.